-The Oregon Fencing Alliance (OFA) is home to the Olympic sport of sabre fencing, two time Olympic gold medalist Mariel Zagunis, and US Women's Olympic Sabre Coach Ed Korfanty.
-OFA teaches sabre fencing in a fun, engaging environment, and we are proud members of the United States Fencing Association.
+The Oregon Fencing Alliance (OFA) is home to the Olympic sport of sabre fencing, two-time Olympic gold medalist Mariel Zagunis, and U.S. Women's Olympic Sabre Coach Ed Korfanty.
+OFA teaches sabre fencing in a fun, supportive environment, and we are proud members of the United States Fencing Association.

-The Oregon Fencing Alliance offers Portland's best fencing instruction in a fun, easy to learn, engaging atmosphere—for everyone from beginning fencers as young as 6 to world-class athletes like Mariel Zagunis every day.
+The Oregon Fencing Alliance offers Portland's best fencing instruction in a fun, easy to learn, engaging atmosphere—for everyone from beginning fencers as young as 6 to world-class athletes like Mariel Zagunis.

 Oregon Fencing Alliance classes emphasize the proper bladework, footwork, personal character and sportsmanship qualities fencers of all ages need to succeed on the strip and in life.
-And the results are impressive.
-Many of our fencers receive college scholarships every year from such prestigious universities as Notre Dame, Air Force, Stanford, Duke, Princeton, Yale and more.
+The results are impressive.
+Many of our fencers receive college admission offers every year from such prestigious universities as Notre Dame, MIT, Penn, Air Force, Stanford, Duke, Princeton, Yale and more.

 Proven Success Speaks for Itself